elbb/elbb-dev-environment/README.md

 ## Local concourse CI environment

-This environment contains a concourse CI server, a docker registry and a MinIO server that canbe used for local development.
+This environment contains a concourse CI server, a docker registry and a MinIO server that can be used for local development.

 The environment can be started using dobi.